Mong Kok station

-The station livery is red.
+The station’s colour scheme is red and medium grey.
 The station was initially named after Argyle Street as Argyle.

 Location

 Mong Kok station is located in the centre of Mong Kok in Kowloon, along Nathan Road at the intersection with Argyle Street.
 Major nearby places include MOKO, Langham Place, T.O.P. and the Pioneer Centre.
-Mong Kok East station is about 500 metres to the northeast.
+Mong Kok East station is located about 500 metres to the northeast.

 This station and Prince Edward station are the two closest stations in Hong Kong.
 They are only 400 m (1,300 ft) apart, with trains taking less than one minute to travel from one station to the other.

 History

 Mong Kok station opened on 31 December 1979, originally as part of the Modified Initial System.
 When the line split into the Kwun Tong Line and the Tsuen Wan Line in 1982, the station became an interchange station between the two lines.